SAIL Amsterdam: 1995

-SAIL Amsterdam 1995 took place from 10 August to 14 August.
+SAIL Amsterdam 1995 took place from 10 to 14 August.
 As many as 3 million attendees were expected.

 2000

 The Stad Amsterdam, a 250-foot, three-masted clipper ship, was christened during SAIL Amsterdam 2000.

 2005

 SAIL Amsterdam 2005 was held from 17 to 22 August, the 7th occurrence of the festival.
 The event was expected to attract 2 to 3 million visitors.
 The official number of tall ships which participated was 21 but in total over 50 ships with at least 3 masts were present.
 There were also several ship replicas, hundreds of classical sail- and steamships and some modern marine ships.
 For the first time several modern yachts and a submarine were present.

 The tall ships were moored in the IJhaven (IJ harbour) and in Amsterdam North (across 't IJ) and the Varend Erfgoed boats were moored in the Oosterdok nearby, where one can also find the Nederlands Scheepvaartmuseum (a maritime museum) with its replica of a Dutch East India Company (VOC) ship, which is permanently moored there.

 The main ships, in the order of the official walking-route were (with length and nation of origin):